SSDL-SNU/SNUPI/README.md

 # SNUPI
   Structured Nucleic Acids Programming Interface is a multiscale analysis framework for the design of nucleic acid nanostructures.
-It is based on the finite element model where the geometric and mechanical properties of structural DNA motifs are thoroughly characterized by molecular dynamics simulation.
 # Updates
   - v2.01 (2022/01/18)
     * Minor errors were fixed.